Shalom90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script which deletes all regular files except directories with a .js extension
+a script which counts the number of directories and sub-directories in the current directory.
+The current and parent directories should not be taken into account while the hidden directories should be counted.